microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 Visit our Using Components [Getting Started Guide](https://www.fast.design/docs/components/getting-started) for more details, Tips, and Notes.

 <details>
-    <summary>temporary toggle to be replaced with fast-accordian - open for content</summary>
+    <summary>temporary toggle to be replaced with fast-accordian - expand for content</summary>

 | Component | Name | Component Explorer | Guidance |
 | :--- | :--- | :--- | :--- |